 - 2. The financial year 2020/21 was an unprecedented year with regard to treasury management due to the ongoing Covid-19 pandemic.
 Cost of borrowing remained low throughout 2020/21 and due to the Covid-19 pandemic the cost of shorter term borrowing is anticipated to remain low for a number of years in the future.
 However, as Members are aware due to the recent low returns for cash investments new ways to improve investment returns are continually being sought. - 3.
 During 2020/21 the Council complied with its legislative and regulatory requirements.
 The borrowing need (Table 1) was only increased for capital purposes. - 4.
-At 31st March 2021 the Council's external debt was £161.531m which is £20.130m less than the previous year, this reduction relates to not re-borrowing for matured debt due to an increase in the level of monies received by the Council.
+At 31 March 2021 the Council's external debt was £161.531m which is £20.130m less than the previous year; this reduction relates to not re-borrowing for matured debt due to an increase in the level of monies received by the Council.
 The average interest rate for borrowing increased from 2.60% in 2019/20 to 2.76% in 2020/21.
-Investments totalled £59.399m at 31st March 2021 (£56.799m at 31st March 2020) earning interest of 0.60% on short term cash investments and 2.33% on Property Fund units net of costs. - 5.
-Financing costs have been reduced during the year and a saving of £0.265m has been achieved from the original MTFP.
-The savings are a mixture of reduced interest on debt as well as increased departmental prudential borrowing.
+Investments totalled £59.399m at 31 March 2021 (£56.799m at 31 March 2020) earning interest of 0.60% on short term cash investments and 2.33% on Property Fund units net of costs. - 5.
+Financing costs have been reduced during the year and a saving of £0.265m has been achieved from the original MTFP due to reduced interest on debt.